juancoquet/highlights-screensaver/README.md

 ### Setup instructions
 1. In the settings menu (the cog icon), go to `Screen > Sleep screen > Wallpaper`.
 Select "Show highlights screensaver".

-Next we will set up the directories which Highlights Screensaver will scan book highlights.
+Next we will set up the directories which Highlights Screensaver will scan for book highlights.

 2. Navigate to wherever your books are stored.
 3. In the settings menu, go to `Screen > Sleep screen > Highlights screensaver`.
 Select "Add current directory to scannable directories".